dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 Data entry
 ----------
-* No auto-send because tagging backfilling
+* No auto-send because tagging backfilling.
-* Send finalized once proofread
+* Send finalized once proofread.

 Devices
 -------
-* On charger, in neoprene pouch, or in hand
+* On charger, in neoprene pouch, or in hand.
-* Port plugs
+* Port plugs.
-* Clean sleeves and pouches daily to keep sand free
+* Clean silicone sleeves and neoprene pouches daily to keep sand free.